CRIMINAL DEFENSE LAWYER

 Drug crimes carry harsh punishments under state and federal law even when substance abuse treatment or some other alternative to incarceration might be a better solution.
 At Cincotta Law Office in Oklahoma City, we deliver comprehensive legal support to people who have been charged with the possession, sale, trafficking, or manufacture of controlled dangerous substances.
 We know how law enforcement can overreach when investigating drug-related offenses.
 Our experience and deep knowledge of relevant laws and local courts help clients assert their rights and pursue a favorable outcome.

 We Are Always On Your Side!

-Oklahoma's Uniform Controlled Dangerous Substances Act is complex and is frequently revised.
+Oklahoma's drug laws (the Uniform Controlled Dangerous Substances Act) are complex and frequently revised.
 Starting with your free initial consultation with a criminal defense lawyer, we will advise you on ways to defend against charges.
 We handle all felony and misdemeanor drug charges, including: